testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic`

-:white_check_mark:  **Do:** [simple] Tests not only errored responsed with custom but also network-evel anomalies like slow and timed-out responses. [why] This will prove useful to ensure your code takes the right path after a timeout, that a circuit breaker is configured well, no race conditions, [spice] Tools like nock are smart enough to realize when the default HTTP client timeout is longer than the intercepted response time and throw a timeout exception right away
+:white_check_mark:  **Do:**  Go beyond happy and sad path.
+Check not only errored responses (e.g. HTTP 500 error) but also network-evel anomalies like slow and timed-out responses.
+This will prove useful to ensure your code takes the right path after a timeout, that a circuit breaker is configured well, no race conditions, [spice] Tools like nock are smart enough to realize when the default HTTP client timeout is longer than the intercepted response time and throw a timeout exception right away

 There is happy path, unhappy paths and true chaos.
 Cover all.
 Both non-trivial responses like customer doesn't exist, also no-response (timeout), delayed response.
 If you have a circuit-breaker than you may test it only and exclude thest tests from every route.
 Resiiliencey;